johnnymast/redbox-cli/docs/arguments/introduction.md

     'user',
     'u',
     Option::OPTION_OPTIONAL,
-    "Username to log in with."
+    "Username to log in with.",
+    "Default value here"
 );

 ```